 - Since 1999, eligible cities, counties, and qualifying nonprofits in Georgia have received eight grants for a total of \$10,534,853 in funding from HUD's Office Lead Hazard Control and Healthy Homes for lead hazard reduction, healthy homes production, and education and outreach activities.
-Of this total: - \$2.5 million was awarded to the city of Atlanta in 2014. - Georgia has received a total of \$6,800,287 in funding from the Centers for Disease Control and Prevention's Healthy Homes and Lead Poisoning Prevention and National Asthma Control programs from FY05 - FY14.
-Of this funding: - Georgia Department of Human Resources has received a total of \$3,515,346 from the Healthy Homes and Lead Poisoning Prevention Program, most recently in FY14 for \$366,992. - O Georgia State Department of Public Health has also received a total of \$3,284,941 in funding for asthma-related activities including \$629,232 in FY14.
+Of this total, the most recent is a \$2.5 million award to the city of Atlanta in 2014.^{vii} - From FY05 FY14, Georgia received a total of \$6,800,287 in funding from the Centers for Disease Control and Prevention's Healthy Homes and Lead Poisoning Prevention and National Asthma Control programs.
+Of this funding: - Georgia Department of Human Resources has received a total of \$3,515,346 from the Healthy Homes and Lead Poisoning Prevention Program, most recently in FY14 for \$366,992. - o Georgia State Department of Public Health has also received a total of \$3,284,941 in funding for asthma-related activities including \$629,232 in FY14.